 Yelp’s FAQ section discourages business owners and managers from soliciting reviews from customers and clientele, but the reality is that encouraging someone to review your restaurant on Yelp is the modern day equivalent of saying “tell your friends!”

 Recommended: Nurture Great Customer Service in Your Restaurant With These Tech Tools

 Studies have found that consumers are more likely to post negative customer service experiences on social media, so source out those who enjoy your product and/or service and ask them to share their positive experiences with others online.
 The key here is not to force, but to encourage your customers to write reviews that are both honest and transparent.

 Your Yelpers are helpers.
 Whether a reviewer casts your restaurant in flattering or not-so-flattering light, you will stand out from the competition by engaging with those who have taken time to post a review of your restaurant.

 Whether you leave a public comment to say thanks, clarify a misconception, or ask questions about how a customer feels their restaurant experience could have been enhanced, it’s important to capitalize on Yelp’s direct messaging and comment/response tools.
 When you do, you are making a statement about how much you value your customers’ experiences and feedback.

-Of course, there are other, paid ways to boost your Yelp exposure (e.g., Yelp advertisements, Yelp Deals, etc.), but these four tips will get you well on your way to a five-star restaurant review.
+Of course, there are other, paid ways to boost your Yelp exposure (e.g., Yelp advertisements, Yelp Deals, etc.) and increase positive online reviews, but these four tips will get you well on your way to a five-star restaurant review.

 Remember: although you can’t control what people will say, you certainly can influence it.